JRH89/JRH89/README.md

 <h1 style="text-align: center">Welcome To My Github!</h2>

-<p>I am a self-taught game and software developer. <br>My main tools for game development are Unreal Engine 5, Blender, and C++ although I also have experience with using C# and Unity 2D, as well as creating web browser games with JavaScript.</p>
+<p>I am a self-taught game and software developer. <br>My main tools for game development are Unreal Engine 5, Blender, and C++ although I also have experience with using C# and Unity, as well as creating web browser games with JavaScript.</p>
 <p>For software, my tools of choice are Python and JavaScript.
-My goal is to create simple to use and intuitive applications.</p>
+I am familiar with Node, Next, Tailwind, and Firebase.</p>

 <h3>Apps on the Google Play Store:</h3>
 <ul>